sap-tutorials/Tutorials/tutorials/hana-advanced-analytics-teched-2/hana-advanced-analytics-teched-2.md

 [ACCORDION-BEGIN [Step 1: ](Explore the data)]

-The project you have just cloned is using tables in a shared HDI container, which you can access through synonyms
+The project you have just cloned is using tables in a shared HDI container, which you can access through synonyms.

-Right-click on the `db` folder and choose **Open HDI container**
+Right-click on the `db` folder and choose **Open HDI Container**.

 ![Explore data](1.png)

 You should see your own HDI container.
-Click on **Synonyms**.
-Choose the table `COMM_FOODS` and then click **Generate SELECT statement**
+Click **Synonyms**.
+Choose the table `COMM_FOODS` and then click **Generate SELECT Statement**.

 ![Explore data](2.png)

-Scroll all the way down to the `FROM` statement to answer the validation below
+Scroll all the way down to the `FROM` statement to answer the validation below.

 [VALIDATE_1]
 [ACCORDION-END]